 The goal is to have docents posted at the end of the Fort Flagler spit, across from Rat Island during extremely low tides.
 There will be signage discouraging folks from walking or kayaking on the island.
 The docents will take the opportunity to answer questions and talk about the value of protecting the habitat and wildlife, and how our presence may disturb the chicks and pups.

-Copyright © 2024 FRIENDS OF FORT FLAGLER - All Rights Reserved.
+Copyright © 2021 to 2024 FRIENDS OF FORT FLAGLER - All Rights Reserved.